CRMH3/crmh3.github.io/visitor-pass.md

 ### Documents for F&OC

-> For visitors that will conduct R&D activities in CRMH only.
+> Only for visitors that will conduct R&D activities in CRMH.

 1. [Visitor pass for lab access (F&OC)](/files/visitor-pass-for-lab-access-foc.pdf) signned by a full-time staff and PI;
 2. Email sent by PI to Professor Micky Tortorella and the lab manager, CC to your university/department's HR or general office [(template)](/files/visitor-pass-pi-email-template.pdf).